-Fischer's 950 career victories, spread out among 30 seasons as a collegiate head coach (at both Eastern Illinois [1979-80] and Illinois State [1986-present]), rank her as the 18th-winningest coach in NCAA Division I softball history and the 12th-winningest active head coach.
+Fischer's 950 career victories, spread out among 30 previous seasons as a collegiate head coach (at both Eastern Illinois [1979-80] and Illinois State [1986-present]), rank her as the 18th-winningest coach in NCAA Division I softball history and the 11th-winningest active head coach.
 She's continued her historical rise through the career coaching ranks with her 900th-career victory, a feat she achieved via a 4-0 win at Missouri State on March 16, 2012.

 Simply put, Fischer knows how to motivate her student-athletes to succeed.

+During her 28 previous seasons at the helm of the Illinois State softball program, Fischer has directed the Redbirds to national prominence, most recently with their ninth NCAA Regional appearance in 2012.
 Fischer has led her teams to 10 regular-season Valley titles.
 She also has two Gateway regular-season championships to her credit, as well as four Valley Tournament titles.

 Her success and devotion to softball extends beyond Illinois State, as she was the first recipient of the National Fastpitch Coaches Association (NFCA) Distinguished Service Award at the Speedline Coach of the Year/NFCA Hall of Fame Banquet in December 2002.

 In addition to guiding her teams to high levels of success, Fischer's numerous awards and honors, plus her team's accolades, speak for themselves.